Auckland virtual human startup Soul Machines raises $57 million

 Auckland University's commercialisation arm, Uniservices, was an early backer.

-In a 2018 interview, Cross described himself and Sagar as partners in Soul Machines.
+Earlier, Cross described himself and Sagar as partners in Soul Machines.

 He told the Herald he handled the business side while the academic took care of the technology.